fumlig/libchess/readme.md

 # run perft with depth 5 on start position
 ./build/perft startpos 5

-# time perft on start position with depth 7 (should not take more than a minute on a decent computer)
-time ./build/perft startpos 7
 ```

 If the traversal is too slow you could try increasing the table key size, but this might eat up your memory!